By www.currencyconverter.top | 🔥 Updated April 2026 | ⏱️ 8 min read

 Understanding the history of stablecoins helps investors see how trust, regulation, and technology have evolved over time.

 Stablecoins started around 2014 with the launch of Tether (USDT).
-They quickly became essential for trading, offering stability compared to volatile crypto assets.
+Over time, they became essential for trading, offering stability compared to volatile cryptocurrencies like Bitcoin and Ethereum.

 The evolution of stablecoins has transformed the crypto industry.
 They have improved liquidity, enabled faster transactions, and supported the growth of decentralized finance (DeFi).